The Lyndon Visitor Centre is now OPEN every day from 9am-5pm until early September

 We are grateful to the Heritage Lottery Fund, Anglian Water, Cory Environmental Trust in Rutland and King’s Cliffe Environmental Association for grant funding to complete this project.

-The Lyndon Visitor Centre is open every day during the summer (mid March to mid September, from 9am till 5pm,
+The Lyndon Visitor Centre is open every day during the summer (mid-March to early September, from 9am till 5pm)